What Is the Statute of Limitations for Truck Accident Lawsuits in Texas?

 If you were injured in an accident, you should act quickly to pursue compensation.
 There are laws in place called “statutes of limitations” that put a deadline on your personal injury case and require you to file it before the limitations period runs out.

 The statute of limitations for truck accident lawsuits in Texas is 2 years under Texas Civ.
 Prac. & Rem.
 Code § 16.003.
 This might seem like plenty of time, but if you fail to file your case within the 2-year period, your case will be blocked.
-It is often important to talk to a lawyer sooner than the deadline to make sure you have enough time to build your case and get it filed before the deadline runs out.
+It is often important to talk to an Irving truck accident lawyer sooner than the deadline to make sure you have enough time to build your case and get it filed before the deadline runs out.
 There are a few exceptions and rules that might give you more time to file, such as if you were injured as a minor, but these might not apply in every case.

 Talk to a lawyer as early as you can about filing a truck accident lawsuit.
 The Dallas truck accident lawyers at The Queenan Law Firm offer free case consultations and can help you and your family file a truck accident claim against the driver and the trucking company responsible for your injuries.
 For your free consultation, call us today at (817) 476-1797.